conn toolbox Frequently Asked Questions

 Other: Are the FDR corrections in the 'seed-to-voxel explorer' done the older SPM5 way? i.e. not "peak" or "cluster"?

-In versions 13e and below voxel-level FDR correction is done the old SPM5 way (at the level of voxels, not peaks), cluster-level FDR correction is done the SPM8 way (at the level of clusters).
+In versions 13e and below voxel-level FDR correction is done the old SPM5 way (at the level of voxels, not peaks), while cluster-level FDR correction is done the SPM8 way (at the level of clusters).
 In versions 13f and above we also added peak-level FDR-correction (the "SPM8 way", topological FDR, Chumbley et al.) and allow analyses to be thresholded based on this feature.

 Other: I have to move my imaging data files from one drive to another; is there a way to edit the CONN toolbox to change the directory paths for subject image files and/or already computed analysis files?